-In these stats, the labor force is composed of all persons 16 years and older in the civilian noninstitutional population who either are employed or are unemployed but available and looking for work.
+The labor force, in these stats, is composed of all persons 16 years and older in the civilian noninstitutional population who either are employed or are unemployed but available and looking for work.

-Here are the key highlights (Click on the charts on the right for bigger legend):
+Here are the key highlights (Click on the charts on the right for bigger image):